Excel Maritime

-Bankruptcy

-Excel Maritime Carriers Ltd. filed for a pre-negotiated chapter 11 case on July 1, 2013.
-The bondholders, unsatisfied with the terms originally proposed by Excel, reached an agreement in late November 2013.
-The agreement was reached and ratified on January 27, 2014 with Excel expecting to emerge from chapter 11 in mid-February 2014.
-Upon completion of the restructuring process, the company's total pre-petition debt of $920 million will be reduced to approximately $300 million.
-Gabriel Panayotides, Chairman of the Board, together with the other members of Excel's management team, will continue to lead the company.

-Headquarters
+History

+Foundation and development

-The company is incorporated under the laws of the Republic of Liberia and has headquarters in Athens, Greece.
-Its registered office is in Hamilton, Bermuda.
+The company was incorporated under the laws of the Republic of Liberia and had a headquarters in Athens, Greece.
+Its registered office was in Hamilton, Bermuda.
 It is a holding company composed of separate wholly owned subsidiaries for each vessel which are incorporated in Liberia, the Marshall Islands, and Cyprus.
-The technical management of the fleet is undertaken by Maryville Maritime Inc., based in Piraeus, Greece, and is also a wholly owned subsidiary.
-Subsidiary Excel Management Ltd. has been contracted to provide brokering services for the company's vessels.
+The technical management of the fleet was undertaken by Maryville Maritime Inc., based in Piraeus, Greece, and was also a wholly owned subsidiary.
+Subsidiary Excel Management Ltd. had been contracted to provide brokering services for the company's vessels.

-American Stock Exchange
+IPO

 The company was first listed on the AMEX and NASDAQ in February 1989 under the name B&H Maritime.
 In October 1997 B&H, which had ceased operations and disposed of its assets, was acquired and re-listed on the AMEX in 1998 as Excel Maritime Carriers Ltd. The company was first listed on the NYSE on September 15, 2005.